-As Ireland's capital city, Dublin is bursting with great things to do.
+As Ireland's capital city, Dublin is bursting with great things to do wheter you are looking for things to do with kids, families, couples or groups.
 Dublin holds host to some of Ireland's greatest attractions, and family fun activities.
 For weekend visits or longer stays, Dublin offers museums, galleries, historic cathedrals, monuments, parks, distilleries, play centres, indoor playgrounds, escape rooms, cinemas, bowling, swimming, adventure centres, petting zoos, breweries, tours, events and so much more.
 Dublin is a vibrant city that is perfect for sightseeing and creating unforgettable memories.
 Let Dublin's rich history leave an ever lasting impression.

 Dublin offers a rich array of attractions, events, and sightseeing for everyone.
 Ireland’s capital is spread out far and wide with plenty of areas and districts to explore.